Martin Donnelly (racing driver): After Formula One

+In 1992, Donnelly returned to racing in rallycross, competing in the Vauxhall Nova Challenge.

+In 1995, he scored a single win in the short-lived Formula Classic series.

 Donnelly has since raced in smaller club events, and owned a Formula Vauxhall and Formula Three team, Martin Donnelly Racing.
 In 2004, Donnelly raced a Mazda RX-8 in a Silverstone 24-Hour race, finishing in 27th place.
 2006 saw Donnelly return to Lotus, participating in a track day sponsored by a Lotus owner's club.
 In September 2007, Donnelly beat 35 other Lotus Elises to win Class A in the Donington Park round of the Elise Trophy.
 This class win was closely followed by the race win in the 2nd Elise Trophy race of the day.
 Later in the season he raced at Spa-Francorchamps and in 2008, campaigned in a Lotus 2-Eleven.
 Donnelly continues to have a close relationship with Elise Trophy organisers LoTRDC, racing in a Lotus Evora in 2012 and he is currently working as a club steward for Lotus Cup Europe.
 In 2017 Donnelly raced in the FIA Lotus Cup Europe in a Motul sponsored Lotus Elise.

 Donnelly worked as a driver development director for Comtec Racing in 2008.
 By 2009, Donnelly was no longer associated with Comtec Racing.
 In June 2010, Donnelly drove as a guest in the Ginetta G50 Cup at Oulton Park.
 On 2 July 2011 at the Goodwood Festival of Speed, Donnelly drove a Lotus 102 similar to that which nearly took his life.
 The Lamborghini-powered car was the same specification as the car he drove in 1990, the original car having been completely destroyed in the crash.
 He has been appointed as the driver representative on the FIA stewards panel for a number of F1 Grand Prix including most recently the 2012 and 2013 Canadian Grand Prix.

 Having worked as sporting director and driver development manager at Comtec Racing, Donnelly has recently formed the Donnelly track academy specialising in Lotus trackday events and racing services in Norfolk.

 Donnelly made his British Touring Car Championship début in 2015, briefly driving for the works Infiniti-Support Our Paras Racing team, but the team's plans were thrown into disarray by the marque's subsequent withdrawal of its backing from the project, and he was replaced by Max Coates.

-In 2019 Donnelly crashed his moped while participating in a charity rally, rebreaking his femur and subsequently suffering from sepsis.
+In 2019, Donnelly crashed his moped while participating in a charity rally, rebreaking his femur and subsequently suffering from sepsis.
 As he was unable to work due to his injuries, a successful fundraiser was held, drawing donations from numerous members of the racing community.